bnb/site/me.md

 ## What else?

-I love HipHop, designing (even if I don't know how to do it properly) and whatever the fuck else will come to my mind in the future.
+I love HipHop, designing interfaces (even if I don’t yet know how to do it properly), black tea and [animated short films][9].
+Besides that, I enjoy pushing products forward together with other people.

+I'm currently located in [Bamberg][10], a small town a with a beautiful, medieval flair.
+Since I was born and raised here, I'm really proud of all the cultural facets we still have to offer.
+But I also really like seeing different parts of the world!

 [1]: https://web.archive.org/web/20120522085245/http://www.omba.de.tl/
 [2]: http://frewhost.net